USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - Article 122 of the Law on Higher Education and Science,

-- Regulation of the Minister of Science and Higher Education of 13 March 2020 on the service card of an academic teacher.
+- Regulation of the Minister of Science and Higher Education of 13 March 2020 on the identity card of an academic teacher.

-The new academic staff service card takes the form of a plastic processor card with an interface.
+The new academic teacher card takes the form of a plastic processor card with an interface.

-The card certifies employment in the position of an academic teacher and, based on separate regulations*, entitlement to a 33% discount for travel
+The card certifies employment as an academic teacher and, on the basis of separate regulations*, entitlement to a 33% discount on travel by means of:

-- public collective railway transport in passenger trains, on the basis of single tickets or monthly inscribed tickets;
+- public collective railway transport by passenger trains on the basis of single tickets or personal monthly tickets;

-- public collective transport by bus in regular communication, on the basis of a registered monthly ticket.
+- public collective bus transport by standard transport on the basis of a personal monthly ticket.

-* Act of 20 June 1992 on the right to discounted travel in public collective transport.
+* Act of 20 June 1992 on the right to discounted travel by public collective means of transport.
 Important!
 The provisions of the Act do not apply to urban transport.

 Additional entitlements.

-A ZTM key is encoded on the academic staff ID card, allowing to save public transport tickets on it, including, among others, the “Warszawawiak Card”.
-The ELN can be activated as a UW library card and as an access card to the premises where sports activities conducted by the UW Sports and Recreation Centre take place.
+A ZTM key is encoded on the academic teacher card, allowing the saving of public transport tickets, including, among others, the “Varsovian Card” (Karta Warszawiaka).
+The ELN can be activated as a BUW library card and as an access card to the premises where sporting activities conducted by the UW Sports and Recreation Centre take place.

-The employee card for non-academic staff may be issued in paper form or in the form of an Electronic Staff Pass (ELP).
-Employees can use both forms of card at the same time.
+The employee card for employees who are not academic teachers may be issued in paper form or in the form of an Electronic Employee Card (ELP).
+Employees can use both forms of the card at the same time.

-ELP – the card is issued by the employee’s employing unit via USOS (faculties) or through the University Personalisation Centre – UCP (other units).
-The card is used to activate the Warsaw City Card (therefore the card can be used as a ZTM ticket), it can be used to pay for parking, it can be used as a library card at the University Library, it entitles to enter the University Botanical Garden and University sports facilities.
-The ELP is issued for four years or for the duration of employment, if shorter than four years.
+ELP – the card is issued by the unit employing the employee via USOS (faculties) or through the University Personalisation Centre – UCP (other units).
+The card is used to activate the Warsaw City Card (therefore, the card can be used as a ZTM ticket).
+It can be used to pay for parking, may serve as a BUW library card, as well as it entitles to enter the University of Warsaw Botanic Garden and University sporting facilities.
+The ELP is issued for four years or for the duration of employment if it is shorter than four years.

-A paper pass – is issued by the Human Resources Office in room no. 1 in the Kazimierzowski Palace.
+A card in paper form – is issued by the Human Resources Office in room no. 1 in the Kazimierzowski Palace.

 Medals and decorations